dynamicnet/redis-trib-php/README.md

 redis-trib.php aims to do the same work as the original tool, but in PHP with 0 dependencies.

 The interface is the same as the original tool shipped with Redis.
 So any tutorial showing examples with the Ruby tool may work with the PHP tool.

+## DISCLAIMER
+ :warning: Not all commands or options of redis-trib.rb are available at the moment.